RobertEJohnson/ZEFNET-EZ-Onboarding/README.md

 ZEFNET EZ Onboarding was worked on over the course of three and a half weeks, and can be split into few parts: one week was spent planning and designing the application, two weeks building the application, and a couple days planning public presentations, deployment, writing up deployment documentation, and other final touches.

 Our client ZEF Energy, (zefenergy.com), is an industry leading electric vehicle charging device developer and distributor based in the United States.
-They approached us to design and develop a fix their existing onboarding system for their customers.
+They approached us to design and develop a fix to their existing onboarding system for their customers.
 Onboarding applicants for the existing system would spent on average four days sending emails back and forth to ZEF Energy to onboard a newly purchased charging unit to ZEFNET (a support system, with many amazing features like data statistics, device metrics, and trouble-shooting help).Their former onboarding system was complex, and customers often did not submit all the necessary information required for the onboarding process.
 This resulted in ZEF Energy needing to have multiple interactions with clients, which had to be juggled between employees due to ZEF Energy's small company size, and created a frustrating experience for both the client and ZEF Energy.
 On average ZEF Energy lost an estimated 250$-500$ per applicant due to personnel costs and the resulting loss of work in other areas of the company.

 Our application ZEFNET EZ Onboarding fixed the above problems by creating a step by step experience for the client to follow and submit all the necessary information needed which we then collected and sent to ZEF Energy in their requested format.
 Reducing the need for multiple interactions to edge cases or past submitted applications.
-Creating a better experience for both parties, and saving ZEF Energy cost as well as freeing staff to do what they do best, create top of the line high-end electic vehicle chargers.
-ZEFNET EZ Onboarding was then passed of to ZEF Energy and their developer team with all deployement information, a live deployement, and a fresh copy of the codebase.
+Creating a better experience for both parties, and saving ZEF Energy cost as well as freeing staff to do what they do best, create top of the line high-end electric vehicle chargers.
+ZEFNET EZ Onboarding was then passed off to ZEF Energy and their developer team with all deployment information, a live deployment, and a fresh copy of the codebase.

 ## Deployed Site